 It is a decadent and tasty addition to a classic Turkey Sandwich.
 Check out my recipe video below for a little culinary decadence.

 For the tastiest soup, it's best to boil leftover roasted turkey bones and turkey bits in a pot of seasoned water.
 Once the water is simmering on low, just step away for an hour, and meanwhile, do a little veggie and leftover turkey chopping to add with strained turkey broth.

 My Turkey Soup recipe link here is based on a typical Chicken Soup, so just substitute with cooked leftover turkey.

 My Chicken Soup recipe starts with uncooked chicken, so this Turkey Soup spin-off will be done in less time -- just simmer long enough to tenderize the chopped carrot, onion, and celery.
 This soup is easier with cooked turkey.

 If you feel a bit more ambitious, then rustle up a Cajun classic Chicken and Sausage Gumbo, but with leftover turkey instead of chicken.

 My Mom lives in Louisiana and she sure knows how to do a Gumbo.
-This is another cold weather dish.
+This is another cold-weather dish.
 Serve Mom's Turkey and Sausage Gumbo over rice.
 Again you can reduce the prep time because the leftover turkey is already cooked.
-And another shortcut is using a pre-made Gumbo base called a roux, that is often stocked in regular grocery stores.
+And another shortcut is using a pre-made Gumbo base called a roux, which is often stocked in regular grocery stores.

 A pot pie is the most soothing of winter meals, and my Turkey Pot Pie made with Christmas leftovers will have you returning for seconds and thirds!